Maya Angelou, RuPaul among California Hall of Fame class

 SACRAMENTO, Calif.
 (AP) — Author Maya Angelou and performer RuPaul are among the inductees for the next class of California Hall of Fame.

-Gov. Gavin Newsom and first partner Jennifer Siebel Newsom announced the inductees on Wednesday.
+Gov. Gavin Newsom and his wife Jennifer Siebel Newsom announced the inductees on Wednesday.

 The class includes soccer player and two-time World Cup champion Brandi Chastain, skateboarder and entrepreneur Tony Hawk, actor and comedian George Lopez, chef and restaurateur Wolfgang Puck, astrophysicist France A. Córdova, author Jeanne Wakatsuki Houston, civil rights leader James M. Lawson Jr. and winemaker Helen M. Turley.